greg-js/arch-wiki-md-repo/wiki/_content/english/Samba.md

 ### Adding a user

-You may use an existing user account or create a [Linux user account](/index.php/Users_and_groups#User_management "Users and groups") as Samba user.
+Samba requires a Linux user account - you may use an existing user account or create a [new one](/index.php/Users_and_groups#User_management "Users and groups").

-Samba uses a password separate from that of the Linux user accounts.
+Although the user name is shared with Linux system, Samba uses a password separate from that of the Linux user accounts.
 Replace `samba_user` with the chosen Samba user account:

 ```
-# pdbedit -a -u *samba_user*
+# smbpasswd -a *samba_user*

 ```

 **Note:** Depending on the [server role](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#SERVERROLE), existing [File permissions and attributes](/index.php/File_permissions_and_attributes "File permissions and attributes") may need to be altered for the Samba user account.

+**Note:** If you want the new user only to be allowed to remotely access the file server shares through Samba, you can restrict other login options - disabling shell (`usermod --shell /usr/bin/nologin --lock username`), disabling SSH logons (/etc/ssh/sshd_conf, option `AllowUsers`), etc...
+Also see [Security](/index.php/Security "Security") for hardening your system.

 ### Changing Samba user's password